CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 ## Lab scenario

-For applications your organization has developed or for those that are registered directly in your Azure AD tenant, you can grant tenant-wide admin consent from App registrations in the Azure portal.
+For applications your organization has developed or for those that are registered directly in your Microsoft Entra ID tenant, you can grant tenant-wide admin consent from App registrations in the Azure portal.

 ## Lab Objectives
 After completing this lab, you will be able to complete the following tasks: